kermit4/cjp2p-rust/README.md

 - web of trust - direct referal trust or public reputation..and is that the scarcity   reputation is not absolute, its from your point of view, that solves sybil attacks
 ## public collaboration
 - needs some scarcity, eventually, right?  to not be spam?  as long as the spam cant be automated without limit
-- news feed
+- news feed - or extend chirp.html
-- group chats - or just another field in chat message, an array of tags? for public chats
 - reviews of content
 - reviews of anything
 - polls, approval voting style